danielmunro/dgse/content/glossary/multiton-design-pattern.md

 title: "Multiton Design Pattern"
 date: 2021-06-22T20:30:55-07:00
 draft: false
+tags:
+    - design pattern
+short: A class, module, or function that is used to handle creating or returning objects.
 ---

-[Design pattern](#design-pattern).
 A class, module, or function that is used to handle creating or returning objects.
 Multitons can take parameters, and invocation is idempotent.

 Example: